-We have previously audited the District's 2020 financial statements, and we expressed unmodified opinions on the respective financial statements in our report dated May 26, 2021.
-In our opinion, the summarized comparative information presented herein for the respective financial statements as of and for the year ended December 31, 2020 is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the District's 2022 financial statements, and we expressed unmodified opinions on the respective financial statements in our report dated June 19, 2023.
+In our opinion, the summarized comparative information presented herein for the respective financial statements as of and for the year ended December 31, 2022 is consistent, in all material respects, with audited financial statements from which it had been derived.